 If my train is delayed because of engineering works, can I get a refund?

 Train companies typically publicize revised timetables well in advance with engineering works.
 Therefore reduced services, as inconvenient as they might be, can be readily expected.
 In such cases, the only way to get compensation is if the train is delayed by the standards set in the new timetables.
 However, if the engineering work extends past the set revised timetables, then compensation may be claimed based on the regular timetables.
-This is provided the company is signed up with the Delay Repay scheme.
+Companies signed up with the Delay Repay scheme are providing this.

 If my train skips my station can I claim compensation?